criticalinsight/trade_guys/_posts/2018-11-07-crash-course-trade-policy-with-the-trade-guys.md

 ·         Key trade policy issues in the Trump administration

-**Register now for January 22, 2019**
+**Register now for April 16, 2019**

-The next _Crash Course_ is scheduled for Tuesday, January 22, 2019.
+The next _Crash Course_ is scheduled for Tuesday, April 16, 2019.
 Tuition for the one-day course is $1000 per person.

 To register, please sign up [here](https://www.tfaforms.com/4706350).
 If you have any questions, please contact Joel Martinez, CSIS Program Coordinator of Executive Education, at [jmartinez@csis.org](mailto:jmartinez@csis.org).